What is a freelancer auto bidder?

 What it should not automate

-- Spam volume.
+- ✕Spam volume.
 Bidding on every project, including bad fits, gets your account flagged and proposals down-ranked.
 Auto-bidding is about coverage of matching projects, not maximum volume.
+Honestly, a freelancer submitting 80 irrelevant bids a day is hurting their acceptance rate faster than any filter can fix it.

 Architectures: browser extension, cloud-hosted, or script